THM-Health/PILOS/README.md

 A BigBlueButton server is necessary to use this application.
 See how to set up a BigBlueButton server [here](https://docs.bigbluebutton.org/).

-PILOS allows users to login with LDAP.
+PILOS allows users to login with LDAP and manual user accounts.
 For the LDAP authentication an LDAP server e.g. [OpenLDAP](https://www.openldap.org/) is necessary.
+An alternative Shibboleth authenticator is in progress (#139).

 For the deployment of the frontend javascript nodejs is necessary.
 Currently, all versions above `12.0.0` are supported.